 Fast forward five years to 2022, and online car buying has become an increasingly viable option that more and more Americans are embracing.
 With online car buyers finding satisfaction with the experience, it seems likely that more consumers will look to the web when it's time to buy their next vehicle.

 Half of our respondents bought a car online, either through a vehicle delivery website or a car dealership's website.

 A shift to online car buying led by millennials

-However, the pandemic shifted that trend, possibly due to more people moving to the suburbs and avoiding public transportation and ridesharing services out of safety concerns.
+However, as millennials aged and moved out to the suburbs, and as the pandemic prompted people to avoid public transportation and ridesharing services out of safety concerns, this trend shifted.
 Millennials and Gen Z now account for the automotive industry's biggest growth sector.

 As they started buying more cars, millennials weren't as likely to take the traditional car-buying path.
 Our survey found that buyers under 40 were more likely to buy a car online than those over age 57.
 Only 26% of those aged 25-40 reported buying a car from a dealership, and only 23% aged 18-24 went the traditional dealership route.
 For those over age 57, nearly 80% purchased their vehicle at a dealership, with middle-aged buyers split close to 50/50 between online and in-person buying.

 How online car buying breaks down by age group

 Car buyers under age 40 were much more likely to purchase online than those over age 57.

 A no-hassle car-buying experience: online vs. in person